MORaHo/Go-Baduk-Weiqi/README.md

 ## Known Problems

-1. Currently accepts inputs outside of technically legal board bounds
-2. Algorithm for checking if a move is legal or not is too slow, so if there the board it clicked to quickly a technically illegal move can be played.
-3. Ko (points in Go) are currently not counted, I will probably do this by using floodfill to find the surrounded area.
+1. Ko (points in Go) are currently not counted, I will probably do this by using floodfill to find the surrounded area.